RealBradCool/Bradtendo-Docker/docs/docs/uninstalling.md

      :::

 2. Run `docker compose down` to stop the containers.
-3. Delete your copy of the `pretendo-docker` repository.
+3. Delete your copy of the `bradtendo-docker` repository.
-4. Run `docker system prune -a` to free up some storage by deleting the Pretendo Docker images and build cache.
+4. Run `docker system prune -a` to free up some storage by deleting the Bradtendo Docker images and build cache.

 :::danger

-If you have safely stored your server data backup, you may now delete the Docker volumes that start with `pretendo-network` to free up some more storage.
+If you have safely stored your server data backup, you may now delete the Docker volumes that start with `bradtendo-network` to free up some more storage.

 :::